 Dill is an annual, self-seeding plant with feathery green leaves.
-It is used most commonly in soups, stews, and for pickling.
-Dill is easy to grow and attracts beneficial insects to your garden, such as wasps and other predatory insects.
+It is used most commonly in soups and stews or for pickling.
+Dill weed is easy to grow—here’s how!

 If you’re planting dill for pickling, plant every few weeks into midsummer to ensure a constant supply for when the harvest begins!